spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="How does the Inspector decide the entity name?")%>In your entity template function the compulsory `Metadata` component required a string as a parameter, and we gave it "HealthPickup", but could have used any string.
 The metadata is intended to be a friendly identifier for the entity type, and as such is used by the Inspector to label your entity.

 If you are using the SpatialOS GDK's MonoBehaviour workflow then the `Metadata` string must match the name of the entity prefab that will represent it.<%(/Expandable)%>

+Before you move on, in the terminal window that's running the SpatialOS process, enter **Ctrl+C** to stop the process.

 ## Add health pack logic